 Comparing Tradeoffs

-Design choices around inheritance versus polymorphism affect coupling, extensibility, testability and runtime behaviour.
+Design choices around inheritance versus polymorphism affect coupling, extensibility, testability, and runtime behaviour.
 Pick according to how much flexibility you need now and later.

 Coupling

-Deep inheritance can expose internals unintentionally, raising coupling and risk during refactors.
+Deep inheritance can expose internals unintentionally, increasing coupling and risk during refactors.
 Interfaces keep implementations hidden behind a contract so changes stay local.

 Extensibility